 Pearl Street Grill & Brewery came into existence in 1997 at 76 Pearl St in downtown Buffalo, NY.
 It was initially formed as a partnership between a group of local investors and the Wynkoop Brewing Company of Denver, Colorado which was already a successful brewpub operation.

 After only a few short years into the partnership, the local investors bought the Wynkoop stake in 1999 and continued to develop the brewpub into the icon that it is today.
 Over the years, successive floors have been remodeled and opened to the public for restaurant and banquet space.

-As it now stands, Pearl Street Grill & Brewery has opened all four floors and the basement for a total of 9 bars and countless tap handles – all of which are serving house-made craft beer from holding tanks in the basement.
+As it now stands, Pearl Street Grill & Brewery has opened all four floors and the basement for a total of 9 bars and countless tap handles – all of which serve house-made craft beer from holding tanks in the basement.

 The building in which Pearl Street resides was originally built in 1870.
 The first owner was a local dressmaker, Mrs. George Palmer.
 The business was sold in 1891 to H.O.
 Putnam, another dressmaker.
 The building ceased being a dressmaking operation in 1919, after nearly 50 years of being home to the dressmaking business.